-The diagnosis of bile duct cancer (cholangiocarcinoma) and the severity of the cancer spread is made possible by procedures that allow physicians to closely examine the bile duct and the surrounding areas.
-Staging refers to the method used to determine whether cancer cells have moved to other parts of the body or are still within and around the bile ducts.
+The diagnosis of cholangiocarcinoma and the severity of its spread is made possible by procedures that allow physicians to closely examine the bile duct and the surrounding areas.
+Staging refers to the method used to determine whether abnormal cells have moved to other parts of the body or are still within and around the bile ducts.
 These tests can include:

 1. Liver function tests

 The cholangiocarcinoma specialists at ACTC are dedicated to offering patients excellent patient care by recommending successful, tailored treatment plans.
 On our team, you'll find some of Florida's most skilled providers.
 At every stage of cancer treatment, our team ensures a patient-centric approach that assists a patient's recovery.

 The following are our providers who you can consult at ACTC: